 Rwanda – Airports are open for tourist arrivals.
 Travelers must submit negative PCR COVID-19 test results within 72 hours of departure for Rwanda but before departing their home country.
 If a traveler arrives without a previous test result, two tests will be administered on arrival, 48 hours apart, and travelers may not leave their hotel rooms during this time.
 Positive test results will require quarantine in government-approved facilities.
 Additional testing will be required before visiting tourist sites, tracking gorillas, and departing the country.
 Local guides will have to file a travel plan with the government.

 South Africa – Airports are open.
 Travelers must provide a health certificate showing negative PCR test results obtained within 72 hours of arrival.
-Complete a health screening on arrival and download the Covid tracing app on their phones.
+Complete a health screening on arrival and download the Covid tracing app on your phones before arrival.

 Togo – Arriving passengers must present negative PCR test results obtained within 5 days of travel.
 An additional test will be administered upon arrival, and travelers must quarantine in their hotel until negative results arrive.
 Travelers must also download a contact tracing app.

 Uganda – The Entebbe International Airport is open.
 Travelers must provide documentation of negative PCR COVID-19 test results issued within 72 hours of arrival.
+Vistors from the U.S. will also need to have a PCR Covid-19 test done on arrival at your own expense, approx $65.
 Visitors are expected to travel under the care of tour operators and to remain separate from local people.

 Antigua & Barbuda – The international airport is open for tourist arrivals.
 Passengers must show proof of a negative COVID-19 test within 7 days prior to departing on their trip.
 Testing may also be required at the airport or the traveler’s hotel.
 Additional monitoring may occur during the first 14 days of a traveler’s stay in the country.
 Face masks are required in public.